Sunday, 31 December 2023

 Odyssey 1.48–62

 Yes, this translation is rather contrived.
 The Greek is too.
-It’s fll of words like dysmorōi, dystēnon, odyromenon, and ōdysao, as well as a cluster of da- and dē- sounds in the first two lines.
+It’s full of words like dysmorōi, dystēnon, odyromenon, and ōdysao, as well as a cluster of da- and dē- sounds in the first two lines.

 The same wordplay turns up in the Cyclops episode, too.
 Straight after the mētis/outis ‘trick/nobody’ punchline, the very next line describes the Cyclops’ agony from being blinded —